caente/caente.github.com/_posts/2015-12-14-understanding-the-aux-pattern-on-shapeless.md

 res3: List[Int] = List(1)
 ~~~

 You'll notice that `filter` on the `HList`.
-So it is filtering at the type level.
+It is filtering at the type level.
-It doesn't care about the values them selves, it can only filter by types.
+It doesn't care about the values them selves, it can only filter by type.
-Which makes sense, an `HList` is a compile time artifact.
-It cannot be created
-at runtime, in the same way you don't create tuples or case classes at runtime.

 Most of the logic that you code in shapeless is for the compiler,
 not runtime.[[1]](https://gitter.im/milessabin/shapeless?at=5665d5ef835961e946e1be6d)